How to get middle school students on board

 Depending on your group, you may try involving them in the brochure selection process.
 For example, a choir group may be interested in a peanut-free candy bar fundraiser.
 Many groups complain about having to compete against the elementary schools who are selling the large shoppers.
 So why not offer something different?
 Many students favor selling lower priced items like lollipops, or perhaps you can offer something with a little nutritional value like a popcorn fundraiser.
 Middle school students enjoy selling these types of products because they can also offer them to their peers.

-Use a Middle School Prize Program
+Use Middle School Fundraising Prizes

 The elementary school prize programs no longer inspire students to sell as they get older.
 Therefore motivate them with a middle school level prize program.
 Some alternative age appropriate prize programs to consider are: